qooxdoo/qooxdoo/docs/mobile/theming.md

 For customization, please follow these steps:

-1. Start the SCSS watch job by running
+1. Start the watch job by running

-        ./generate.py watch-scss
+        qx compile —watch

     in your application's root.